3.3 Variables

 To avoid such unexpected events (especially if instead of * you use your own function, see Section 3.4) you would like a guarding angel that watches over you.
 This is what Julia does when you require it by using type declarations (for now you need to take my word for it).

-Moreover, declaring types sometimes may make your code run faster.
+Moreover, declaring types sometimes may make your code run faster (although rather rarely).

 Additionally, some IDEs work better (improved code completions, and hints) when you place type declarations in your code.